comit/sonoff-bridge/Sonoff-4CH.md

 Please see the [Hardware Preparation](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation) page for general instructions.

 As always, you need to access the serial interface.
-The **four serial pins** (3V3, Rx, Tx, GND) can be seen in the first picture. *Attention:* The printed labels on the PCB for Rx and Tx are incorrectly swapped.
+The **four serial pins** (3V3, Rx, Tx, GND) can be seen in the first picture.
+*Attention:* The printed labels on the PCB for Rx and Tx are incorrectly swapped as can be seen on the image.

+<img title="Sonoff 4CH serial connection pins" src="https://github.com/arendst/arendst.github.io/blob/master/media/sonoff4ch_pins.jpg" width="48%" />
+<img title="Sonoff 4CH GPIO0" src="https://github.com/arendst/arendst.github.io/blob/master/media/sonoff4ch_gpio0.jpg" width="40%" align="right" />

 The Sonoff 4CH features four hardware buttons of which one is already connected to GPIO0, which hence can be used to bring the module into [Programming Mode](https://github.com/arendst/Sonoff-Tasmota/wiki/Hardware-Preparation#bringing-the-module-in-flash-mode).
 The button is shown on the second picture.

-<img title="Sonoff 4CH serial connection pins" src="https://github.com/arendst/arendst.github.io/blob/master/media/sonoff4ch_pins.jpg" width="48%" />
-<img title="Sonoff 4CH GPIO0" src="https://github.com/arendst/arendst.github.io/blob/master/media/sonoff4ch_gpio0.jpg" width="40%" align="right" />

 ## Solving OTA and Upload Problems
 Where most Sonoff's are ESP8266 based the Sonoff Touch and Sonoff 4CH are based on the ESP8285.